TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/config-driven-ui.md

 Old-style `msg._uib.componentRef = 'globalAlert'` also works.
 But this method is preferred.

 Uses the same schema and styles as the `notify` method.
 Except that autohide is set to false, modal is set to true and the content is prefixed by an alert symbol.

+---

+## References & examples

+* A flow that reproduces the TABLES example from [pdfmake](http://pdfmake.org/index.html#/) (which works in a similar way to this to produce PDF reports) using uibuilder and data sent direct from Node-RED is available on the [Node-RED Flows site](https://flows.nodered.org/flow/99e1e6169b5e93b460bcbcc8f493d011#).